Contributed by Abby Christensen

 Take Nina Mufleh, for example.
 When she couldn’t land an interview with Airbnb the traditional way, she used her creativity to craft a highly untraditional resume that would show Airbnb what she could do for them.
 Lo and behold, her idea went viral and she received email after email from companies wanting to hire her!

-You don’t need to be an expert designer to create a unique resume tailored to a particular profession.
+Resumes will vary in length depending on your experience and the position you’re applying for.
+Fortunately, you don’t need to be an expert designer to create a unique resume tailored to a particular profession.
 You can find resume templates online that have already been vetted and fine-tuned by recruiters.
 Then all you need to do is fill in your professional information to make your resume design distinctly yours.

 How to Develop Creativity